f5vmr/svxlink_raspberry/README.md

 To modify the Echolink information type <b>sudo nano svxlink.d/ModuleEchoLink.conf</b> and return.
 Make your changes to your EchoLink access here. then save the file as you did above with <b>svxlink.conf</b>.
 If you have not yet enabled svxlink in the <b>svxlink.conf</b> to may need to do this now, and remove the <b>#</b> comment header from the relevant lines.
 To incorporated the changes you will need to type <b>sudo systemctl restart svxlink.service</b> and return.
 If you need to make changes to the <b>gpio.conf</b> file you will also need to restart the gpio service too.
-<p>Everything introduced here is from the original presentation by Tobias SM0SVX, modified slightly with some additional modules from DL1HRC.</p>
+<p>Everything introduced here is from the original presentation by Tobias SM0SVX.</p>
-<p>Finally it will be necessary to add dvswitch-server to permit interaction with the digital modes.
-Type in terminal sudo wget https://dvswitch.org/buster and return.
-When the download is complete, type sudo chmod +x buster, then sudo ./buster.
-This will introduce the download repository to the raspberry.
-It will immediately update it, Next type sudo apt install dvswitch-server, which will install all t the necessary functionality of the dvswitch, Mmdvm_bridge and the Analog _bridge together with the md380-emulator.
-Instructions should be contained within the folders, but refer to groups. io for further help.</p>

 <b><h2>Français</h2></b>
 <p>Cette Installation est pour un Raspberry Pi Tous marques.
 Les paramètres du RRF sont inclues.</p>